AsanoKinoko/OOP-With-Java/J1.S.P0071_Task Management program/README.md

 - **utils**: Contains utility classes
   - `Validator.java`: Provides utility methods for input validation

+- ui package (J1SP0071):
+Calls to: controller, utils
+Returns no package
+- controller package (TaskController):
+Calls to: bo, utils
+Returns to: ui
+- bo package (TaskManager, TaskValidator):
+Calls to: entity, utils
+Returns to: controller
+- entity package (Task, TaskType):
+Calls to no package
+Returns to: bo, controller (when getting list)
+- utils package (DateUtils, StringUtils, NumberUtils, MenuUtils):
+Returns no other package
+Returns to: ui, controller, bo

 ## Features

 1. **Add Task**: Add a new task with the following information: